BAM-PFA/edith/workflow documentation/proposedWorkflows.md

 *

 ## (6) Digitized audio recording (WAV source file)
-* Student captures audio (using `audiorecorder2` at some point soon?
+* Student captures audio with `audiorecorder` (or using `audiorecorder2` at some point soon?
 We are changing our capture procedure as of 2/2018)
 * Student transfers file to QNAP
 * BAMPFA `<BEXT>` info and MD5 checksum are already present in the file
 * Staff ingests the file